Tales of Fateful Ships: Marin's Most Famous Shipwrecks

-Over 400 years ago, in November, 1595, a Spanish galleon, the San Agustín, was journeying along Marin's rocky coastllne in stormy weather, and sank off Point Reyes near Drake's Bay.
+Over 400 years ago, in November 1595, a Spanish galleon, the San Agustín, was journeying along Marin's rocky coastline in stormy weather and sank off Point Reyes near Drake's Bay.

 The ship was one of the fabled Manila Galleons that sailed for Spain between the Philippines and New Spain (Mexico) from 1565 to 1815.
 Miraculously, some 70 survivors, guided by Captain Sebastian Rodriguez Cermeño, sailed some 1500 miles back to Mexico in a small launch and lived to tell the tale.
 The shipwreck, which has never been excavated, now lies within the Drake’s Bay Historic and Archaeological District and was designated a National Historic Landmark by the U.S Department of Interior in October 2012.

 The San Agustín is the subject of a new KQED television documentary by Marin County resident George Thelen, airing at 11PM Wednesday, January 22.
 The film, titled "The San Agustín: California Shipwreck", highlights the crew's epic journey and celebrates the wreck site’s status as one of the oldest known and most historically significant shipwrecks on the west coast.

 Thelen is a freelance content producer who recently led the creation of the Marin History Museum’s award-winning mobile application and audio documentary series.
 The program will air again on Sunday, January 26, at 3PM on KQED.

 With its long and hazardous shoreline, Marin has a number of other significant shipwreck sites, including the Tennessee off of the Marin headlands.
 Part of the Pacific Mail fleet carrying both passengers and freight between Panama and San Francisco, the Tennessee became the first American steamship to be disrupted in her regular service for the California Gold Rush.